vmware-tanzu/vm-operator/docs/concepts/workloads/guest.md

     It is possible to use the Cloud-Init bootstrap provider to deploy a Windows image if it contains [Cloudbase-Init](https://cloudbase.it/cloudbase-init/), the Windows port of Cloud-Init.

+### InstanceID

+The `cloudInit.instanceID` field defaults to the VM's `spec.biosUUID`.
+The value of this field can be changed when a VM is restored from backup for example, to trigger cloud-init based network initialization.

 ### Inline Cloud Config

 The `VirtualMachine` API directly supports specifying a Cloud-Init [cloud config](https://cloudinit.readthedocs.io/en/latest/reference/examples.html) for bootstrapping: